 Respiratory system – Helps to eliminate kapha dosha, indicated in cough, breathing disorders etc.

-Excretory System – Initially it increases urine production, later when it starts acting on kidney it reduces production of urine, further increase of dose can leads to hematuria.
+Excretory System – Initially it increases urine production, later when it starts acting on the kidney it reduces urine production. further increase of dose can lead to hematuria.
 Indicated in diabetes patients

-Reproductive system – Aphrodisiac, stimulate nerves of male genital organs, improve semen quantity. indicated in dysmenorrhea.
+Reproductive system – Aphrodisiac, stimulates the nerves of male genital organs, and improves semen quantity. indicated in dysmenorrhea.

 Satmikarana – Indicated in Obesity as it cause Medodhatu soshana (Scraping action on fat tissue)